 What made you decide to become an illustrator?

 I was pretty obsessed with animation, comics, graphic novels and anime etc. growing up and I've always loved drawing and image-making.
 So naturally I wanted to study art at university, but I had absolutely no idea what I wanted to do specifically with that interest.
-While studying Foundation Art and Design at University of Ulster, we had an Illustration module, it made total sense to me and the type of work I wanted to make.
+While studying Foundation Art and Design at University of Ulster, we had an Illustration module, it made total sense to me, it was the exact type of work I wanted to make.
 After that, I moved to England to study Illustration at Norwich University of the Arts.
 The course and people I met there really brought me out of my creative shell and motivated me to take my work seriously and pursue Illustration as a career.

 Tell us about some of the collaborations you have worked on locally.

 I've been incredibly lucky with the groups I've got to work with since graduating and moving back to Belfast, mostly due to joining UsFolk (Belfast's first Illustration and Design agency.)
 The Phlox show came about from meeting Ben Crothers, The Naughton Gallery at Queens' curator, during an UsFolk exhibition.
 Ben had been wanting to put on an Illustration exhibition for a while.
 Phlox ended up being a showcase of international female illustrators as a response to reports of sexism and gender inequality in the industry.
-I thought this was amazing and I was really humbled and excited to be asked to exhibit alongside the other illustrators whose work I'd already admired for a long time.
+I thought this was amazing and I was really humbled and excited to be asked to exhibit alongside the other illustrators whose work I'd already admired for a long time (Penelope Gazin, Laura Callaghan, Tuesday Bassen).
 I could honestly write an essay about how much I loved being a part of Phlox but overall I think it's great to see such a high standard of exhibitions and events like this happening in Belfast right now.

 How do you overcome times when you don't feel creative or have a creative block?

 It's really tough, because it's a bit of a mental battle.
 It's very easy to slip down that self-deprecating spiral when things aren't going exactly as you expected - it happens to me a lot - but my advice would be to just keep going.
 Even if you don't like the finished product as much as you'd hoped, you'll have still learned something and improved from the process of making it.
 Or better yet, you'll figure it out and have a piece of work that you're particularly proud of.
-When all else fails i'm a big fan of going for walks in Ormeau Park with a coffee, so I can hopefully meet some dogs!
+When all else fails i'm a big fan of going for walks in Ormeau Park with a coffee, so I can hopefully hang out with some dogs.

 What is your favourite project you have worked on and why?